NICHD-BSPC/intro-rnaseq-hpc/lessons/wk4_lesson02_automating_workflow.md

 Now we have successfully created scripts that will submit Biowulf jobs for you in an automated fashion, we can think about ways to improve our script(s):

--   What other parameters could we supply, either to tools like FASTQC
+-   What other parameters could we supply, either to tools like STAR or as SLURM directives?

 -   What other approaches might there be to automating these processes?